-An appeal form can be obtained online (www.ncmissouri.edu) or through the Student Services Coordinator.
+An appeal form can be obtained online (www.ncmissouri.edu), through myCOMPASS, or through the Student Services Coordinator located in the Alexander Student Center.
 Unless otherwise noted under a specific process, appeals must be received by the end of the following semester from the time the business under appeal was conducted.
 Any issue cited in an appeal must demonstrate that it significantly altered the student's ability to complete their responsibilities, could not have been anticipated, and involved something outside of the student's control.
 Documentation should be provided.
 Lack of knowledge regarding deadlines or policy and/or disagreement with institutional policy are not circumstances under which an appeal may be granted.